PITTSBURGH (AP) -Cam Ward made 32 saves, Ray Whitney and Eric Staal scored and the Carolina Hurricanes beat the Pittsburgh Penguins 2-1 Tuesday night.

 GLENDALE, Ariz.
-(AP) - Enver Lisin scored a pair of third-period goals and the Phoenix Coyotes beat the Detroit Red Wings 6-3 Tuesday night.
+(AP) - Enver Lisin scored a pair of third-period goals for Phoenix.

-Derek Morris had a goal and an assist, and Keith Yandle, Ed Jovanovski and Olli Jokinen also scored for the Coyotes, who won for the fifth time in seven games.
+David Hale and Derek Morris each had a goal and an assist, and Keith Yandle and Olli Jokinen also scored for the Coyotes, who won for the fifth time in seven games.

-Shane Doan had a pair of assists for Phoenix, which moved past Anaheim into sole possession of fifth place in the Western Conference entering the All-Star break.
+Shane Doan and Ed Jovanovski each had a pair of assists for Phoenix, which moved past Anaheim into sole possession of fifth place in the Western Conference entering the All-Star break.

 Niklas Lidstrom had a pair of power-play goals and Mikael Samuelsson also scored on the power play for the Red Wings, who lost consecutive games in regulation for the first time this season.

 Lidstrom tied Brian Leetch in eighth place for power-play goals by a defenseman with 111.

 NEW YORK (AP) - Markus Naslund scored on a power play and set up Scott Gomez's man-advantage goal in the third period that snapped a tie.